shan-emacs/emacs-packages-mirrors/melpa/lusty-explorer-readme.txt

 the current viewed directory, press C-x d.

 Note: lusty-explorer.el benefits greatly from byte-compilation.
-To byte- compile this library, M-x byte-compile-file and choose lusty-explorer.el.
+To byte- compile this library:

-(Ignore any warnings about the cl package.)
+   $ emacs -Q -batch -f batch-byte-compile lusty-explorer.el

+(You can also do this from within Emacs, but it's best done in a clean session.)
 Then, restart Emacs or M-x load-library and choose the newly generated lusty-explorer.elc file.

 Customization:
  --------------